stakater/stakater-docs/docs/content/sre/repository/01-introduction.md

 # Introduction

 [Nexus](https://www.sonatype.com/products/repository-pro) is a repository manager that can store and manage components, build artifacts, and release candidates in one central location.
-It can host multiple type of repositories like docker, helm, maven and more.
+It can host multiple type of repositories like docker, Helm, Maven and more.

 Here you can find more details